hansaasman/agraph_utils/README.md

 of triples.
 You can either add triples individually with `add_triple` or you can add a list to the buffer as `add_triples`.

+### GeoJSON

+This class allows you to easily convert various coordinates of points/lines/multipolygons into RDF Literals that can be used for GeoSPARQL.